Fahanaaaa/Networking-Programming/unix-timeshare-projects-main/README.md

 ## Getting started
-This contains the work done for CSE156 - Network Programming A course taken Spring 2025 at UCSC
+This contains the work done for CSE156 - Network Programming (taken Spring 2025 at UCSC)